 - Partial Pay Installment Agreements: Partial pay installment agreements are similar to Offer in Compromise.
 With a partial pay installment agreement, you will pay less than you actually owe, but the payments will be made over time.
 Generally, payments are made until the IRS statute of limitations on collections expires.

-- In-Business Trust Fund installment agreements: In-business trust fund installment agreements are designed for debts of no more than $25,000.
+- In-Business Trust Fund installment agreements: In-business trust fund installment agreements are for debts of no more than $25,000.
 Taxpayers must repay their debts within

-- Routine installment agreements months under this type of installment agreement: Routine installment agreements are designed for taxpayers with balances too large for the other options.
+- Routine installment agreements months under this type of installment agreement: Routine installment agreements are for taxpayers with balances too large for the other options.
 Routine installment agreements often include longer payment periods as well.

 You can apply for an installment agreement online using the IRS Online Payment Agreement tool.
 Depending on the specifics of your situation, you may need to provide a variety of information.
 You will also need to verify your identity before you can begin the application process.